 - Day 7: Lokpa to Chumling (2,386m/7,828ft) 4-5hrs trek

-We start to trek after having our breakfast in the lodge, as we start the trail descends to the banks of the Shiar Khola and then it goes through forests.
-The trail is a challenging one as it is an ascending path that stretches on almost the entire trail; we climb a steep ridge until we descend to a bridge over Shiar Khola.
-Once crossing the bridge we trek steeply to the village of Chumling, the village is an ancient one and the village will offer us magnificent views of Ganesh Himal.
-We will stay the night here in the village.
+We start to trek after having our breakfast in the lodge.
+As we start the trail gradual descends to the banks of the Shiar Khola and then it goes through forests.
+The trail is a challenging one as it is an ascending path that stretches on almost the entire trail.
+We climb a steep ridge until we descend to a bridge over Shiar Khola.
+Once crossing the bridge we trek steeply to the village of Chumling.
+Chamling village offer us magnificent views of Ganesh Himal.
+Stay overnight in Chumling.

 - Day 8: Chumling to Chhokang paro (3,031m/9,944ft) 5-6hrs trek

 We start our trek early in the morning after breakfast.
 We take a gentle descend trail and traverse the river.
 From here we trek straight up for a few hours through shaded forest of pine and deciduous trees, followed by opening up to parched landscape of the high plateau with wide pasture land and trek further will takes you to the village of Chhokanparo which is situated on a flat land.
 Chhokanparo name comes from its two settlements, Chhokang and Paro.
 From this village we will witness amazing views of Ganesh Himal range.

 - Walk through juniper, pine and deciduous forest

 - Experience Tibetan Buddhist culture of the indigenous “Tsumbos